 I started the Montana Preschool in 2006.
 I am an Electronic Technician and a Technical Writer, worked in Hi-Tech companies.
-I’m also an Industrial designer, CAD designer, a Computer Savvy and a Singer too 🙂
+I’m also an Industrial designer, 3D CAD designer, a Computer Savvy and a Singer too 🙂

 Working with Connections for Children and Family Services of Santa Monica has added a new dimension to my experience working with young children and their families.
 I am grateful to them.
-I am happy to be able to help my clients to work through their parenting process and assist in many ways.
+I am happy to be able to help my clients work through their parenting process and assist in many ways.

 Through the California Director Mentor Program, I was mentored by Pauline McPeake, the oversight director at The Growing Place preschool in Santa Monica.
 After visiting The Growing Place, I was inspired by the Reggio Emilia philosophy so much, that I started to implement ideas from this philosophy at the Montana Preschool.

-I believe that our children tell us everything, we just need to listen…
+I believe that our children tell us everything, we just need to listen.

-We are children for a short period of our lives but adults for a period of our life time.
+We are children for a short period of our lives but adults for a period of our lifetime.
 That’s why I think that every child’s learning experience is precious and should be treated with delicacy.

 I can still remember the first day I began to work at Montana Preschool!
 Songs were played in the background and games were taken place in the yard (I especially remember the Hide and Seek), all that made me feel truly happy surrounded by the children.

 I love the experiences I share with those little friends; every day there is something new and fun!
 Moments like these are what make me most thankful for.

 Being a mom and a grandmother, I know children are the most innocent and adorable people you will ever find!
 You can never know what a child will become in the future, but knowing that somewhere I contributed to that child’s success makes me happy!